 Our tester is a true medium, standing 5'10" and weighing 155 pounds.
 He tested a medium and acknowledged the nice length of the shirt and relaxed fit.
 However, the coarse stitching on the collar and sleeves proved to be too distracting to find many positives in the fit.
 Many shirts utilize the same flatlock seam, a stitch we associate with quality, but the Hardesty used a coarse thread that made the seems more noticeable and irritating.
 When paired with a hydration pack during long mountain adventures, the stitching along the full-length underarm gussets chaffed the ribcage.
 On a more casual hike, however, the shirt carried a backpack without too much discomfort.
 Overall though, his shirt does not perform well during high movement activities, such as running.

 The uniformly dense polyester weave on this layer does not breathe as well as shirts that incorporate strategically placed mesh panels under the arm and across the back.
 While the Hardesty has underarm gussets, they are made of the same material and are intended to add mobility, not dump excess body heat.

 Weighing 5.0 ounces, this shirt is among the heaviest we tested, yet only absorbed 52% of its dry weight when wet.
-After the initial spin cycle, it only retained 18% of its weight in water.
+It retained 18% of its hydration weight after the first spin cycle.
 It took 15 minutes for the shirt to fully dry, but it notably was 93% of the way there after 5 minutes in the dryer.
 This is a very decent performance and the metric that the Hardesty scored the highest in.

 Features & Versatility